rename

 |---|---|

-The following query renames multiple fields using wildcard patterns:
+The following query renames multiple fields using a wildcard pattern.
+Both severityText and severityNumber match severity* and are renamed to sev*:

 The query returns the following results: